-Pangea will conduct site investigation using a direct-push sampling rig.
-The direct-push sampling rig will be equipped with a hydraulic hammer and steel drive rods to advance the borings to total depth.
+Pangea will conduct site investigation using hand auger and/or a direct-push sampling rig.
+If a direct-push sampling rig is used, all borings will first be hand augered to five feet due to subsurface utilities.
+The direct-push sampling rig will be equipped with a hydraulic hammer and steel drive rods to advance the borings to the proposed total depth.
 With hydraulic-push drilling, continuous soil collection is conducted using acetate liners and samples are typically collected on four foot intervals.
 Soil samples will be obtained by cutting 6-inch subsections, trimming the excess soil from the ends, and capping the ends with Teflon® tape and plastic caps.
-Additional soil samples may be collected near the water table and at lithologic changes.
-The soil samples will be classified according to the Unified Soil Classification System (USCS) and screened for field indications of petroleum hydrocarbons using visual and olfactory observations and a photo-ionization device (PID).
+If hand auger techniques are used, soil samples will be collected within new brass or stainless steel liners driven into undisturbed soil with a slide-hammer.
+Additional soil samples may be collected at lithologic changes.
+The soil will be classified according to the Unified Soil Classification System (USCS) and screened for field indications of petroleum hydrocarbons using visual and olfactory observations and a photo-ionization detector (PID).